iicoats/Capstone_Level_1/README.md

 Provide step-by-step instructions on how to install and run your project. -->

 Usage
-The only think that needs a bit of explanation is the form.
+The only thinkgthat needs a bit of explanation is the form.
 Enter the milage from point A to B, click on the button.
 The result will show underneath the form.